postmoderncondition/areyousure-privacy/index.md

-Privacy Policy
+<h1>Privacy Policy</h1>

-AreYouSure respects your privacy.
-This Privacy Policy explains how information is handled when you use the app.
+<p>AreYouSure respects your privacy.
+This Privacy Policy explains how information is handled when you use the app.</p>

-1. Personal Data
+<b>1.
+Personal Data</b>

-AreYouSure does not require you to create an account and does not collect personally identifiable information such as your name, email address, or phone number.
-Any assumptions or notes you create in the app are stored locally on your device.
+<p>AreYouSure does not require you to create an account and does not collect personally identifiable information such as your name, email address, or phone number.
+Any assumptions or notes you create in the app are stored locally on your device.</p>

-2. App Usage Data
+<b>2.
+App Usage Data</b>

-AreYouSure does not track user behavior, analytics, or usage patterns.
-No advertising or tracking technologies are used.
+<p>AreYouSure does not track user behavior, analytics, or usage patterns.
+No advertising or tracking technologies are used.</p>

-3. Network Requests and AI Features
+<b>3.
+Network Requests and AI Features</b>

-Some features (such as the optional “Second Opinion”) may send user-provided text to a remote service in order to generate AI-based responses.
+<p>Some features (such as the optional “Second Opinion”) may send user-provided text to a remote service in order to generate AI-based responses.
 Only the text you explicitly submit for this purpose is sent.
 No personal identifiers are attached to these requests.
-The transmitted data is used solely to generate a response and is not used for advertising.
+The transmitted data is used solely to generate a response and is not used for advertising.</p>

-4. Data Storage
+<b>4.
+Data Storage</b>

-All assumptions and confidence ratings are stored locally on your device.
-The app does not upload or sync your data to a personal account.
+<p>All assumptions and confidence ratings are stored locally on your device.
+The app does not upload or sync your data to a personal account.</p>

-5. Third-Party Services
+<b>5.
+Third-Party Services</b>

-AreYouSure may rely on third-party services to process AI-generated responses.
-These services process data only for the requested functionality.
+<p>AreYouSure may rely on third-party services to process AI-generated responses.
+These services process data only for the requested functionality.</p>

-6. Children’s Privacy
+<b>6.
+Children’s Privacy</b>

-AreYouSure is not designed for children under the age of 13 and does not knowingly collect personal data from children.
+<p>AreYouSure is not designed for children under the age of 13 and does not knowingly collect personal data from children.</p>

-7. Changes to This Policy
+<b>7.
+Changes to This Policy</b>

-This Privacy Policy may be updated as the app evolves.
-Changes will be reflected within the app or on this page.
+<p>This Privacy Policy may be updated as the app evolves.
+Changes will be reflected within the app or on this page.</p>